Rocketman (film): People

-Elton's half-brother Geoff Dwight disputed the characterization of John's father, Stanley Dwight, stating, "My dad was kind and gentle.
+John's half-brother Geoff Dwight disputed the characterization of their father, Stanley Dwight, stating, "My dad was kind and gentle.
 He spoke his mind but encouraged us all, including Elton, to do what we were good at.
 As a boy, when he started supporting Watford, it was my father who took him to the matches."
 In a previous 2010 interview, Geoff recalled, "When I was growing up, Elton was always there and we had a lot of fun on family holidays and things like that".
 John's stepmother, Edna, told biographer Philip Norman for 2001's Sir Elton: The Definitive Biography that "Stanley's been made out as an overbearing monster.
 But it's just not true.
 He was a lovely man, a good father, and a loving husband."
-She added that, far from discouraging his son's musical talent, Stanley bought him a piano in 1963, showing Norman the receipt.
+She added that, far from discouraging his son's musical talent, Dwight bought him a piano in 1963, showing Norman the receipt.
 He also wrote a letter to congratulate Elton on winning a scholarship to the Royal Academy of Music.

-On the other hand, the portrayal of Elton's mother, Sheila, was seen as being far more accurate.
-She did not allow him to get an Elvis Presley styled haircut, though Elton idolized the American's look.
+On the other hand, the portrayal of John's mother, Sheila, was seen as being far more accurate.
+She did not allow him to get an Elvis Presley styled haircut, though John idolized the American's look.

-The depiction of Dick James was disputed by musician Caleb Quaye, who was a member of Elton's former band Bluesology.
-Quaye described James as "a gentleman," and criticized him being shown in the film as a boorish, foul-mouthed cockney.
+The depiction of Dick James was disputed by musician Caleb Quaye, who was a member of John's former band Bluesology.
+Quaye described James as "a gentleman," and criticised him being shown in the film as a boorish, foul-mouthed cockney.
 "He wasn't cockney.
 He was an old-school music man but was smartly dressed, you never heard a cuss word out of him.
 He was like a father, he gave us an opportunity to learn our craft.
 I don't understand the fantasy of depicting him like that because he was nothing like it."
-Dick's son, Stephen James (who helped discover Elton and encouraged Dick to sign him up to his music label DJM Records), also criticized the film's portrayal of his father, calling John "basically a coward" and claiming that he wanted to destroy "everybody who was helpful or good" during the early days of his career, adding, "I don't understand why he seems to feel the need to try to destroy everybody who helped him.
+James' son, Stephen James (who helped discover Elton and encouraged Dick to sign him up to his music label DJM Records), also criticised the film's portrayal of his father, calling John "basically a coward" and claiming that he wanted to destroy "everybody who was helpful or good" during the early days of his career, adding, "I don't understand why he seems to feel the need to try to destroy everybody who helped him.
 We only ever tried to do the best for him and to promote his career.
 I really am very upset that he has turned on people in this way.
 They basically depict my father in the film completely opposite to the way he was in real life."
-Beatles historian Mark Lewisohn also criticized the depiction of James in the film, calling it "utterly outrageous and really disgusting."
+Beatles historian Mark Lewisohn also criticised the depiction of James in the film, calling it "utterly outrageous and really disgusting."